In this article

 • Soliciting donors (email marketing, online donation platforms)

-In addition to the expense categories outlined above, your nonprofits expenses can also be broken out into one-time, recurring, and variable costs.
+In addition to the expense categories outlined above, your nonprofits expenses can also be broken out into recurring, variable, and one-time costs:

-Recurring costs are any expenses that your organization incurs on a regular, repeating schedule—such as on a weekly, monthly, quarterly, or yearly basis.
-They are also called regular or fixed costs.
-In addition to occurring on a predictable schedule, recurring costs do not fluctuate in dollar amount; they’re the same cost each time.
-This regularity makes it easy to work them into your projections and budgets.
-Examples of recurring expenses can include rent payments, salaries, phone and internet bills, and software subscriptions.
+• Recurring costs: Any expenses that your organization incurs on a regular, repeating schedule—such as on a weekly, monthly, quarterly, or yearly basis.
+Recurring costs are also called regular or fixed costs.
+They’re the same cost each time, so they’re easy to work into your projections and budgets.
+Examples of recurring expenses include rent payments, salaries, phone and internet bills, and software subscriptions.

-Variable costs, on the other hand, are less predictable.
-That’s because they fluctuate over time—sometimes higher and sometimes lower—making them more difficult to account for in your budget.
+• Variable costs: Variable costs, on the other hand, are less predictable.
+That’s because they fluctuate over time, making them more difficult to account for in your budget.
 Examples of variable costs can include utility bills, the cost of raw materials, shipping costs, food costs (for fundraising events), travel expenses, and more.

-Finally, one-time costs are exactly what they sound like: Expenses that your nonprofit incurs on a one-time basis.
+• One-time costs: And finally, one-time costs are expenses your nonprofit incurs on a one-time basis.
 They’re also sometimes called extraordinary expenses.
-One-time costs can be easy or difficult to predict and budget for, depending on the circumstances.
-If you know that a one-time cost is on the horizon, you can easily work it into your organization’s budget for the quarter or year; if it pops up as a surprise, however, it has the potential to blow a hole in your budget.
+If you know a one-time cost is on the horizon, you can easily work it into your organization’s budget for the quarter or year, but if it pops up as a surprise, it has the potential to blow a hole in your budget.
 Examples of one-time costs can include surprise equipment purchases or legal expenses.

 Nonprofit accounting can be complicated, and requires a thorough understanding of both accounting best practices, nonprofit law, and tax law.
-If you are not already employing a nonprofit accountant, you may want to consider doing so and allowing that person to shape your policies, and help generate financial reports and financial statements.
+If you are not already employing a nonprofit accountant, you may want to consider it so that person can help shape your policies, and generate financial reports and financial statements.

 Establish expense, reimbursement, and credit card policies